 Side-by-side comparison of a foundation jack vs a house support jack.

-That sinking feeling you get when you see a stair-step crack in your brick exterior is a sign to take action.
-The solution often involves installing a support system in your basement or crawl space, but not all supports are created equal.
-You might hear contractors use the terms “foundation jacks” and “house support jacks” interchangeably, but there are critical distinctions.
-One is often a temporary tool, while the other is a permanent structural solution.
-This guide will clarify the foundation jacks vs house support jacks discussion, helping you understand what each one does and which one provides the long-term stability your home requires to stand strong for years to come.
+That sinking feeling when you spot a stair-step crack in your brick is a clear sign to take action.
+The solution often points to a support system in your basement or crawl space, but this is where things get confusing.
+You’ll hear contractors use “foundation jacks” and “house support jacks” interchangeably, but they are critically different.
+One is a temporary tool.
+The other, a permanent house support jack, is a structural solution designed for lasting stability.
+Let’s clear up the confusion so you know exactly what your home needs to stand strong.

 Key Takeaways